 We performed a comparison between OpenText ALM Octane and Polarion ALM based on real PeerSpot user reviews.

-Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The interface is user-friendly."
+Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a very stable solution.
+Stability-wise, I rate the solution a ten out of ten."

 "Octane creates a gentle approach to Agile-based projects."